 No matter what skill level your young equestrian is at, the Bolo Program will help them improve!
 This horsemanship achievement program helps guide our campers through a natural skill progression, learning the key lessons they need to succeed at more advanced levels of horseback riding.

-Our campers have the opportunity to earn one bolo each week, with first-time campers starting at the Filly level and then moving up to their appropriate skill level afterward.
+Our campers have the opportunity to earn one bolo each week, with first-time campers starting at the Filly level and then moving up one bolo for each week they attend Raintree Ranch.
+If our campers are more advanced than their bolo level, it will not affect their riding time, as we separate campers into riding groups appropriate to their skill.

 Filly – Level 1